Yogi Ma is a spiritual name that reminds me to live as a mother to the world. My daughter gave me this name.

-Formerly I went by the name Surjot Kaur, but a shift happened in my life that felt like a death and rebirth.
+Formerly I went by the name Surjot Kaur, but when I was exiled from a certain group of spiritual phonies, I’d felt like I went through a death and rebirth.
 So the name changed from Surjot Kaur to the more appropriate Yogi Ma.

 At birth, my parents gave me the name Rebecca Jane Johnson.
 I cherish and adore the name my parents gave me, and many dear ones continue to call me Rebecca.
 As far as religion goes, I was raised Lutheran in the suburbs of Chicago.
-But I have enjoyed encounters with many paths and ways since: Catholicism, Judaism, Sufiism, Sikhism, Buddhism, Jainism, etc. I married a man from China.
+But I have enjoyed encounters with many paths and ways since: Catholicism, Judaism, Sufiism, Sikhism, Taoism, Buddhism, Jainism, etc. I married a man from China.
 When I learned Chinese, he gave me the name Zhang Bei Qi (which means Precious Queer).
-Living that name is an entirely different story.
-Though he practices Law and I practice Yoga, we remain married.
+Living that name is an entirely different story (for another day, perhaps).
+Though he practices Law and I practice Yoga, we remain married (not sure for how long).
 If I had to claim any religion, I’d simply say my religion is Love, and the purpose of my life is to master yoga and to love words as I love my family.

-As a yoga teacher, and in the yoga community, my spiritual name gives me a clear focus.
-A spiritual name gives a yogi a destiny path.
-One benefit of committing to a daily practice of Kundalini Yoga and Meditation is that a yogi quickly appreciates the difference between living according to the whims of fate and living according to one’s own destiny.
-The challenge is in realizing how I am responsible for knowing the difference, and I am responsible for embracing the practice, contemplation, and honest reflection necessary to remain committed to my destiny path.
+When I was a yoga teacher, and participated in the yoga community, my spiritual name gave me a clear focus.
+The spiritual name gave a destiny path.
+One benefit of committing to a daily practice of Kundalini Yoga and Meditation is that I quickly appreciated the difference between living according to the whims of fate and living according to my destiny.
+The challenge was in realizing how I was responsible for knowing the difference, and I was responsible for embracing the practice, contemplation, and honest reflection necessary to remain committed to my destiny path.

 That’s a bit about me.
 I am here to learn how I can best serve.
-I’m reaching out, communicating, in the spirit of longing to hear from any and all who read this blog and find it useful.
-I invite anyone out there to let me know how I may renew you with God’s light.
+I’m reaching out, communicating, in the spirit of longing for literary companionship.